danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 This was surprising because:

 1. There hadn't been any mention of this in the upgrade guide from 7.0 to 7.1.
-2. This project uses environment variables (provided via Heroku Config) for secrets, so why would there be any secrets in the code?
+2. This project uses environment variables (provided via Heroku Config) for secrets, so as far as I knew, there weren't any secrets in the code.

 It turns out, what used to be called "secrets", now referred to as "credentials" is a non-obvious aspect of Rails with a long history.
 Unless you've been the first developer to setup and deploy a Rails project, you may never have encountered this feature.
 This post will explain what secrets and credentials are, and cover a few options for resolving this deprecation warning.

 In a hurry?
 Jump straight to the [solutions](../migrating-from-rails-secrets-to-credentials#solution-a-replace-secrets-with-environment-variable).
-Otherwise read on to learn the Rails history on this topic.
+Otherwise read on for the investigation and history on this topic.

 ## Investigation